Criminal Conspiracy Defence Solicitors

 Conspiracy to commit robbery

-According to UK law, robbery is defined as the act of using force to steal property from someone.
-You could be charged with conspiracy to commit robbery if you were involved in planning the robbery, or helped the robbers in some way (perhaps by transporting them to the scene or providing weapons), even if you did not physically carry out the robbery itself.
+According to UK law, a robbery offence is defined as the act of using force to steal property from someone.
+You could be charged if you were involved in planning the robbery or helped the robbers in some way (perhaps by transporting them to the scene or providing weapons), even if you did not physically carry out the robbery itself.

 Conspiracy to commit burglary

-Burglary involves entering a building without permission to steal property, commit unlawful damage, or inflict GBH on an individual.
-To be charged with conspiracy to commit burglary, you have to be suspected of either helping to plan the burglary itself or of helping the criminals.
+Burglary offences involve entering a building without permission to steal property, commit unlawful damage, or inflict GBH on an individual.
+To be charged, you must be suspected of either helping to plan the crime or of helping the criminals.

 Conspiracy to rape

-Conspiracy to rape is when two or more people plan together to commit the offence of rape.
-As well as planning with others to commit a rape, people can also be found guilty of conspiracy to commit rape if they help the rapist in a way that allowed them to commit the crime, such as by providing a space for the rape to take place, providing a date-rape drug, or driving the rapist, or the victim, to a location.
+This is when two or more plan together to rape someone.
+As well as planning with others to commit a rape offence, you can also be found guilty of conspiring to commit rape if you help the rapist in a way that allowed them to commit the crime, such as by providing a space for the rape to take place, providing a date-rape drug, or driving the rapist, or the victim, to a location.

 Conspiracy to commit rape is an extremely serious crime; if found guilty, those involved can expect to receive a sentence spanning from tens of years to life imprisonment.
-Due to the severity of the charge and its potential punitive repercussions, it is imperative that a defence counsel is sought as soon as possible, and that you enact your legal right of engaging a defence lawyer before you participate in any interviews with the police.
+Due to the severity of the charge and its potential punitive repercussions, it is imperative that a defence counsel is sought as soon as possible, and that you enact your legal right of engaging an expert Conspiracy Solicitor before you participate in any interviews with the police.

 Conspiracy to murder

-Conspiracy to commit murder is the crime of planning with others to kill a person, or have a person killed.
+This relates to the crime of planning with others to kill a person, or have a person killed.
 It is not a crime based on killing a person.
-Conspiracy to commit murder is a serious offence that carries a hefty prison sentence.
+This is a serious crime that carries a hefty prison sentence.
 In most cases, those found guilty of conspiring to commit murder are handed similar sentences to those responsible for physically carrying out the murder, with many convicted conspirators being handed life sentences.

-The offence hinges on making an agreement with another person to kill someone.
-Even if the person is not killed, the very fact that a plan was put into place means that a conspiracy offence has been committed.
-In most cases that have been tried, the planner's aim was to pay another person to commit a murder on their behalf, but people have also been convicted for providing weapons to the murderer that they knew would be used in the killing, or providing vehicles to transport the murderer and/or the victim.
+Even if the person is not killed, the very fact that a plan was put into place means that the crime has been committed.
+In most cases that have been tried, the planner's aim was to pay another person to commit a murder on their behalf, but people have also been convicted for providing weapons to the murderer that they knew would be used in the killing or providing vehicles to transport the murderer and/or the victim.

 Conspiracy to pervert the course of justice

-Conspiring with someone else to pervert the course of justice in a criminal case is a criminal offence, and a serious crime that carries a high penalty.
+Conspiring with someone else to pervert the course of justice in a criminal case is a serious crime that carries a high penalty.
 Perverting the course of justice could involve asking someone to lie about what happened during the crime, prepare a fake alibi for someone who was directly involved in the crime, or enlisting people to threaten witnesses, the jury or the judge.
-As with other conspiracy offences, you do not have to carry out the acts of perjury; the act of making an agreement to carry out the acts is the offence.
+More recently the impact of technology and social media has expanded the scope of this.
+You do not have to carry out the acts of perjury, the act of making an agreement to carry out the acts is the crime.

 All types of criminal conspiracy offences are extremely serious and carry potentially lengthy sentences.
-In all cases, the help of a defence lawyer will be required in order to achieve a favourable outcome.
+In all cases, the help of a defence lawyer will be required to achieve a favourable outcome.
+If you or someone you know is facing charges related to this matter, contact our Conspiracy Solicitors immediately for expert legal advice and dedicated representation to ensure the best possible outcome for your situation.

 What should I do if I am arrested on suspicion of a criminal conspiracy offence?

-If you are arrested for a criminal conspiracy offence, you will likely be interviewed by the police.
+If you are arrested, you will likely be interviewed by the police.
 It may be that before you are formally arrested you are asked to come in for a voluntary ‘chat’.
 It is vitally important that you enact your right to seek legal counsel and refrain from being interviewed – formally or informally - until you have engaged a lawyer, and he or she is present with you.
 In the UK, all people being held in a police station are entitled to a free defence for the duration of their stay.
 Simply ask the police to call a solicitor of your choice, such as one of our team.

 The police conducting the interview will be intent on charging you with the offence; they will create a highly pressurised interrogation environment and employ questioning techniques designed to confuse you, tire you, and make you feel uncomfortable.
 It is highly possible that without proper guidance, the stress of the situation could cause you to inadvertently incriminate yourself.